Your Dollars at Work!!!

 Accomplishments to date:

-1) Assisted several producers in starting meat goat enterprises through the New Farmer Recruitment Program
+1) Assisted several producers in starting goat and sheep enterprises through the New Farmer Recruitment Program

 2) Supports efforts to sample and promote the eating of goat and lamb at various festivals and events through the Try Something Different Tonight Campaign